rust-lang/nomicon/src/lifetimes.md

 be printed.
 The signature of `Index::index` subsequently demands that the reference we take to `data` has to survive for `'b`.
 When we try to call `push`, it then sees us try to make an `&'c mut data`.
-Rust knows that `'c` is contained within `'b`, and rejects our program because the `&'b data` must still be live!
+Rust knows that `'c` is contained within `'b`, and rejects our program because the `&'b data` must still be alive!

 Here we see that the lifetime system is much more coarse than the reference semantics we're actually interested in preserving.
 For the most part, *that's